D. A. Rajapaksa

 Don Alwin Rajapaksa (දොන් ඇල්වින් රාජපක්ෂ; டான் ஆல்வின் ராஜபக்ஷ; 5 November 1905 – 7 November 1967) was a Sri Lankan politician and Member of Parliament who represented the Beliatta electorate in Hambantota district from 1947 to 1965.
-A founding member of Sri Lanka Freedom Party and Cabinet Minister of Agriculture and Land in Wijeyananda Dahanayake's government, he was the father of two Sri Lankan Presidents; Mahinda Rajapaksa and Gotabhaya Rajapaksa.
+A founding member of Sri Lanka Freedom Party and Cabinet Minister of Agriculture and Land in Wijeyananda Dahanayake's government, he was the father of two Sri Lankan Presidents; Mahinda and Gotabaya.

 Personal life

-Rajapaksa was born on 5 November 1905 in a hamlet called Medamulana and had his early education at Mandaduva School in Weerakatiya.
+Don Alwin Rajapaksa was born on 5 November 1905 in a hamlet called Medamulana and had his early education at Mandaduva School in Weeraketiya.
 His father Don David Rajapaksa, who held the post of Vidane Arachchi in Ihala Valikada Korale, sent him for secondary education to Richmond College, Galle.
-Having completed his education, he helped his father managing the family estate, which consisted of paddy fields and coconut plantations.
+Having completed his education, he helped his father manage the family estate, which consisted of paddy fields and coconut plantations.
 He captained the Richmond College cricket team for three years.

 He was married to Dandina Samarasinghe Dissanayake Palatuwe Hamine.
-The couple had nine children: Chamal, Jayanthi, Mahinda, Chandra, Basil, Gotabhaya, Dudley, Preethi and Gandani.
+The couple had nine children: Chamal, Jayanthi, Mahinda, Chandra, Basil, Gotabaya, Dudley, Preethi and Gandani.

 At the defeat in the 1965 general elections, Rajapaksa not only lost his political power but was also devoid of material wealth.
-During this period all his children, Chamal, Mahinda, Basil, Gothabhaya and Chandra were studying in Colombo and he found it difficult to meet their expenses.
+During this period all his children were studying in Colombo and he found it difficult to meet their expenses.
 He sold his vehicle, leased his coconut lands and went through enormous hardships to sustain the family.
-When he fell seriously ill in November 1967, there was no vehicle nearby to take him to hospital.
+When he fell seriously ill in November 1967, he was unable to find a vehicle in the vicinity to take him to the hospital.
 When transport was arranged belatedly his heart condition had worsened.
-After admission to hospital, he died 7 November 1967.
+After admission to hospital, he died on 7 November 1967.

 Political career

+Early political career

-He also helped his elder brother Don Mathew, who was the State Councillor for Hambantota in attending to affairs of the electorate, gaining experience in politics.
+Rajapaksa helped his elder brother Don Mathew, who was the State Councillor for Hambantota in attending to affairs of the electorate, gaining experience in politics.
 D. M. received 17,046 votes in the 1936 State Council election in Hambantota.
-On his brother's death, Rajapakse was nevertheless reluctant to contest the Hambantota seat at the by-election of 1945.
+On his brother's death, Rajapaksa was nevertheless reluctant to contest the Hambantota seat at the by-election of 1945.
 Nevertheless, the politically influential people in the area insisted that he should contest the by-election and were finally successful in dragging him into active politics.
 He won the seat at the by-election and was included in the Committee on Agriculture and Land in the State Council.
 This gave him a good opportunity to tackle the problem of landlessness of the peasantry of Giruvapattuva.
 Rajapaksa adopted a 99-year lease scheme to transfer crown land to landless peasants in 5 acre plots.
 For the middle income earners, the land extending from 10-50 acre was alienated in the same manner.
 These measures in fact gave a boost to the paddy and coconut cultivations in Giruva Pattuva.